 -Les Aiguilles de Bavella – Gite d’Etape Gite d'Etape Les Aiguilles de Bavella

-ZONZA In Zonza (9 km. from the pass) there are three campsites, some hotels and rooms to rent
+ZONZA In Zonza (9 km. from the pass) there are three campsites, rooms to rent and some hotels: Hotel L’Aiglon, Hotel de la Terrasse, Hotel Incudine - Residence Le Mouflon d'Or.

 “Bavedda – Aiguilles entre ciel et torrents: Escalade, Rando, Canyon” by Jean Louis Fenouil and Jean Paul Quilici - FFME